 When an abnormal, malignant growth of cells — which is called a tumor — forms in the prostate, it’s called prostate cancer.
 This cancer can spread to other areas of the body.
 In these cases, because the cancer is made of cells from the prostate, it’s still called prostate cancer.

-According to the Urology Care Foundation, prostate cancer is the third most common cause of all cancer-related deaths among men in the United States.
-However, the numbers of American men with prostate cancer are going down.
-See a chart of prostate cancer incidence and mortality in the United States.
+According to the Urology Care Foundation, prostate cancer is the second-leading cause of cancer deaths for men in the United States.

 Most cases of prostate cancer are a type of cancer called an adenocarcinoma.
 This is a cancer that grows in the tissue of a gland, such as the prostate gland.